“The route to becoming an accomplished musician is seldom smooth and trouble free.”

 –The Musician’s Way, p.
 202

 We musicians may dream of performing brilliantly at every show or audition, but, in reality, things don’t always go as well as we’d like.

 Especially for students, playing or singing under pressure can bring upsetting surprises: shakiness, memory slips, music wafting off the stand – you name it.

 How can we learn from on-stage letdowns and bounce back stronger than before?

-Then, with action plans in hand, we can head to the practice room empowered to progress.
+Then, with action plans in hand, we can head to the practice room empowered to progress, provided that the music we perform isn’t overly difficult.

 Conversely, if we can’t grasp why something went wrong and see what to do about it, we tend to feel helpless.